Canop/JSON.prune/README.md

                                    // recursive, deep, and not totally accessible window object var prunedWindow = JSON.parse(JSON.prune(window)); // builds a lighter acyclic version of window

+JSON.prune also lets you, in case of need, stringify inherited and/or non enumerable properties.

+	JSON.prune(window.location,{inheritedProperties: true}); // without inherited properties, FireFox only shows an empty object

 It's totally useless for at least 99% of js developpers.

 JSON.prune.log is a proxy over console.log deep cloning the objects (using JSON.prune) before logging them, in order to avoid the delay problem encountered on non primitive objects logging.